-Other Creell Tenies Other Small Topics Notice to Partner Any notice to a partner operates as a notice to the firm if the following three operates as Notice conditions are fulfilled: to Firm 1.
+Other Small Topics Notice to Partner Any notice to a partner operates as a notice to the firm if the following three operates as Notice conditions are fulfilled: to Firm 1.
 Such notice must relate to the affairs of the firm; [Section24] 2.
 Such notice must be given to a working partner and not to a sleeping partner.
-3. There must not be any fraud committed by the partners and the third Personal profits party against the firm. earned by partners Subject to the contract between the partners, - [Section 16] (a) if a partner derives any profits for himself from Arjun Chhabra (CS LLB LLM) any transaction of the firm, or Law Maven from the use of the property or business connection of the firm or the firm-name, he shall account for that profit and pay it to the firm; (b) if a partner carries on any business of the same nature as and competing with that of the firm, he shall account for and pay to the firm all profits made by him in that business.
+3. There must not be any fraud committed by the partners and the third party against the firm.
+Personal profits earned by partners Subject to the contract between the partners, - [Section 16] (a) if a partner derives any profits for himself from Arjun Chhabra (CS LLB LLM) any transaction of the firm, or Law Maven from the use of the property or business connection of the firm or the firm-name, he shall account for that profit and pay it to the firm; (b) if a partner carries on any business of the same nature as and competing with that of the firm, he shall account for and pay to the firm all profits made by him in that business.
 Goodwill [Section 14] Arjun Chhabra (CS LLB LLM) The term "Goodwill" has not been defined under the Indian Partnership Act, 1932.
 Section 14 of the Act lays down that goodwill of a business is to be regarded as a property of the firm.
 Law Maven Goodwill may be defined as the value of the reputation of a business house in respect of profits expected in future over and above the normal level of profits earned by undertaking belonging to the same class of business.
-General Duties of Partners are bound Partners [Section 9] to carry on the business of the firm to greatest common advantage, to be just and faithful to each other, and [cccion 5] to be just and faithful to each other, and to render true accounts and full information of all things affecting the firm to any partner, his heir or legal representative.
+General Duties of Partners are bound Partners [Section 9] to carry on the business of the firm to greatest common advantage, to be just and faithful to each other, and [000000.0] to render true accounts and full information of all things affecting the firm to any partner, his heir or legal representative.
 Duty To Indemnify Every partner shall indemnify the firm for any loss caused to it by his fraud in for Loss Caused by the conduct of the business of the firm.
-Fraud [Section 10] Determination Of (1) Subject to the provisions of this Act, the mutual rights and duties of the Rights And Duties partners of a firm may be determined by contract between the partners, and Of Partners By such contract may be express or may be implied by a course of dealing.
-Such Contract Between contract may be varied by consent of all the partners, and such consent may The Partners be express or may be implied by a course of dealing.
-[Section 11]
+Fraud [Section 10] (4) Cubicate the manufations of this Act the second state of the second state of the Determination Of (1) Subject to the provisions of this Act, the mutual rights and duties of the Rights And Duties partners of a firm may be determined by contract between the partners, and Of Partners By Contract Between such contract may be express or may be implied by a course of dealing.
+Such The Partners contract may be varied by consent of all the partners, and such consent may be express or may be implied by a course of dealing.
+[Section 11] be express of may be implied by a course of dealing. [occupitit]